prazual1/learning-journal/README.md

 My first change to my file. -From my local computer. -10/23/2025

 ## About This Branch
-This branch is for practicing Git branching!
+This branch is for practicing Git main branch!